jbox-web/ajax-datatables-rails/README.md

 #### Searching on non text-based columns

-It always comes the time when you need to add a non-string/non-text based column to the `@searchable_columns` array, so you can perform searches against these column types (example: numeric, date, time).
+It always comes the time when you need to add a non-string/non-text based column to the `@view_columns` array, so you can perform searches against these column types (example: numeric, date, time).

 We recently added the ability to (automatically) typecast these column types